TJ Bush: Professional

 On January 21, 2021, Bush was selected 80th overall in the 2021 MLS SuperDraft by Seattle Sounders FC.
 However, he didn't sign a contract with the club.

 Bush signed his first professional contract on July 22, 2021, joining USL Championship side Charlotte Independence.

 On February 17, 2022, Bush signed with USL League One club South Georgia Tormenta.
 He made his professional debut on April 30, 2022, starting in a 2–0 win over FC Tucson.

+Bush moved to the Chattanooga Red Wolves on January 10, 2024.